wwfyde/dify-docs/en/features/datasets/README.md

 1. Select the file you want to upload.We support batch uploads
 2. Preview the full text
 3. Perform segmentation and cleaning
-4. Wait for Dify to process the data for you; this step usually consumes tokens in the LLM provider
+4. Wait for MoLook to process the data for you; this step usually consumes tokens in the LLM provider

 ### Text Preprocessing and Cleaning

-Text Preprocessing and cleaning refers to Dify automatically segmenting and vectorizing your data documents so that user's questions (input) can match relevant paragraphs (Q to P), and generate results.
+Text Preprocessing and cleaning refers to MoLook automatically segmenting and vectorizing your data documents so that user's questions (input) can match relevant paragraphs (Q to P), and generate results.

 When uploading a knowledge base, you need to select a **indexing mode** to specify how data is matched.
 This affects the accuracy of AI replies.